Yorkshire Cup Preview, Tips, Runners & Trends (Dante Festival)

 Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Yorkshire Cup; that stallion is Montjeu, who has failed to produce a winner from 9 runners.

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Glens Diamond in 2013, winning for Richard Fahey at odds of 25/1 under the guidance of Tony Hamilton.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 9 winning favourites in the race.
-Whilst we wait for the 2026 Yorkshire Cup, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Before placing your bet on the 2027 Yorkshire Cup, head over to see which runners the best racing tipsters are tipping today.

 Route to the Yorkshire Cup

-Many trainers will target races to use as prep races before coming to the Yorkshire Cup, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Yorkshire Cup.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race